autowarefoundation/autoware.universe/planning/obstacle_velocity_limiter/README.md

 $velocity = \frac{dist\_to\_collision}{min\_ttc}$

 To prevent sudden deceleration of the ego vehicle, the parameter `max_deceleration` limits the deceleration relative to the current ego velocity.
-For a trajectory point occuring at a duration `t` in the future (calculated from the original velocity profile), the adjusted velocity cannot be set lower than $v_{current} - t * max\_deceleration$.
+For a trajectory point occurring at a duration `t` in the future (calculated from the original velocity profile), the adjusted velocity cannot be set lower than $v_{current} - t * max\_deceleration$.

 Furthermore, a parameter `min_adjusted_velocity`